Do Go On - 541 - The Freedom House Ambulance Service

 It also wasn't clear whose responsibility it was to rush to the scene of the accident.

-and they are expected to deal with health treatment themselves.
+Oftentimes firefighters were first to respond and they were expected to deal with health treatment themselves.

-to local funeral homes because they would maybe have a vehicle big enough.
+In other areas, the responsibility for transporting patients often fell, like I said, to local funeral homes because they would maybe have a vehicle big enough.

-like you'd use like something for the morgue or a mortuary.
+You know, like you'd use like something for the morgue or a mortuary.

 You could bring in others, you know, like delivery trucks.